KosmosisDire/TeammateRevive/README.md

 * Add better indicator for how close the player is to revival

 ## Change Notes:
+* 2.2.1
+    * Fixed some more networking bugs hopefully

 * 2.2.0
     * Hopefully fixed networking for the most part!
 It was broken this whole time and I didn't realize